Fences facing a street, road or laneway

 If one owner wants a special fence, they may require a building permit to build the fence.

-The Law Handbook has further information on fences.
+The Law Handbook has further information on boundary fences.

 Boundary fence size requirements

-A standard boundary fence between properties is a 1.8-metre-high timber paling fence.
+A standard side or rear boundary fence between properties is a 1.8-metre-high timber paling fence.

-A boundary fence above 2 metres high including lattice or any other attachment, requires a building permit under the Building Regulations 2006.
+A side or rear boundary fence above 2 metres high including lattice or any other attachment, requires a building permit under the Building Regulations 2018.

 When neighbours disagree on a boundary fence